ElSacho/MVCS/README.md

 python generate_experiment.py name_of_the_parameter_file
 ```
 where `name_of_the_parameter_file.json` is in `experiments/adaptive_MVCS/parameters/` and contains the strategy's hyperparameters.
+Run the file `see_results_normalized.ipynb` to generate the tables present in the manuscript.

 ### Plotting Results
 Plots can be generated using Jupyter notebooks in `experiments/adaptive_MVCS/code/`.